mlsys-seo/ooo-backprop/README.md

 We have prepared and tested the artifact in the following hardware/software settings

-- A Linux machine with kernel 5.4.0-1063-aws (Ubuntu 18.04)
+- A Linux machine with kernel 5.4.0-1063-aws (Ubuntu 18.04).
 - Intel Xeon E5-2686 v4 (2.3 GHz) and NVIDIA V100 GPU.
 - CUDA v11.0 and GPU driver version 450.142.00
 - A GPU cluster consisting of V100 GPUs with NVLink inter-GPU interconnect and 10 or 25Gb inter-node interconnect (i.e., AWS p3.8xlarge or p3.16xlarge).
-- For simply running the experiments, any Linux machine that runs TensorFlow/BytePS is sufficient
+- For simply running the experiments, any Linux machine that runs TensorFlow/BytePS is sufficient.

 Although CPU or Linux kernel should not affect our optimizations, we suggest to use the above settings to reproduce our experimental results.